 NJDEP policy is that the total 24 recertification credits must be accumulated by the applicator within a five year period subsequent to passing their certification exam.
 The five year period begins the November 1st following passing the exam, and ends five years later on October 31th.
 If the full complement of recertification credits is not earned within that five year period, certification as a pesticide applicator in New Jersey expires.
 Certification in these cases can only be acquired by passing the required exams again.

 However, based on the current COVID 19 public health emergency, the NJDEP issued a revised **PESTICIDE CONTINUING EDUCATION UNIT (CEU) ALERT on their website on August 19.
 2021.
 The NJDEP has extended an interim policy allowing 100% online CEUs for remaining credits to accommodate for applicators whose 5-year recertification cycle ends either October 31, 2021 or October 31, 2022.
 Applicators may verify if they are eligible for 100% online recertification credit HERE (these pages load, but very slowly).

-New Jersey-licensed pesticide applicators can access their course history electronically by going to the ‘DEP DataMiner Pesticides‘ web page or scan the QR Code to the left and access their current license information and recertification status.
+New Jersey-licensed pesticide applicators can access their course history electronically by going to the ‘DEP DataMiner Pesticides‘ web page to access their current license information and recertification status.
 Applicators can check to see how many recertification units they have accrued by CORE, CORE Category, or PP2; as well as make sure that their license is still current.
 The DataMiner webpage for Pesticides has many reports.
 To look up your own Pesticide Applicator License status, scroll to the report for your type of license titled specifically as either: Commercial Certified Pesticide Applicator; Commercial Pesticide Operator; or Private Certified Pesticide Applicator.